What is a Deed Agreement?

 5. Finalize the Contract

-Finalize the contract by reviewing the deed to ensure that you have included the necessary details like the basic information of both parties, details about the property, the seller's point of view as well as the payment agreements.
-Provide a signature block with the buyer's and seller's printed name to settle everything.
+Finalize the contract by reviewing the deed to ensure that you have included the necessary details like the basic information of both parties, details about the property, etc. Provide a signature block with the buyer's and seller's printed name to settle everything.
 Make sure that the document is notarized to legalize.